chandantrue/AngularApp/README.md

 This Application is configured with minimum plug-in that is required for development, build scripts are written for making a production build.

+	Note : Currently Application with Grunt Tasks and Test Runner is Configured.

-Note : Currently it is in development phase.
-Not all functionality works.
+	Next : Gulp and Webpack is integration is in development phase.

 ## Table of Contents
 1. Tools Configured